Manly, New Zealand

-Manly is a suburb on the Whangaparaoa Peninsula, towards the northern end of Auckland, New Zealand.
+Manly is a suburb on the Whangaparāoa Peninsula, towards the northern end of Auckland, New Zealand.
 Manly Village is an established shopping centre, with the residential areas of Big Manly Beach to the north and Little Manly Beach to the south.
 The area was once a seaside holiday location, but has become residential suburbs within commuting distance of central Auckland city.